haltugyildirim/nomad-schema-plugin-x-ray-diffraction/README.md

     schemas/nomadschemaxrd:
       python_package: nomadschemaxrd
 ```
-do not forget to export the package in the same terminal where you run `nomad admin run appworker`:
+do not forget to export the package in the same terminal where you run NOMAD (`nomad admin run appworker`):
 ```python
 export PYTHONPATH="$PYTHONPATH:/your/path/nomad-to/nomad-schema-plugin-x-ray-diffraction"
 ```
 Use the path where you cloned this repo.

+## Instructions of the exmaple plugin :point_down:
-### Fork the project
+### Fork the project and check the original plugin example

 Go to the github project page https://github.com/nomad-coe/nomad-schema-plugin-example, hit
 fork (and leave a star, thanks!).
 Maybe you want to rename the project while forking!